 - 1. What techniques are used to prompt management to identify top risks on the horizon? - 2.
-What types or categories of risks seem to be the primary focus of the entity's risk identification process? - 3.
-How does your organization summarize and aggregate risk information to obtain an enterprise view of top risks? - 4.
+What types or categories of risks seem to be the primary focus of the entity's risk identification process and what new and emerging categories should be added? - 3.
+To what extent is your organization's ERM process fostering not only consideration of near-term risks but also long-term risks (e.g., 5 to 10 years out)? - 4.
 What processes does your organization use to rank-order the most important risks? - 5.
 Would you describe your risk management process as mostly quantitative or qualitative in nature?
+What should change to enhance the value of that process for strategic decision-making?

-DEFINING MEANING OF "RISK"
+RISK IDENTIFICATION AND RISK ASSESSMENT PROCESSES DEFINING MEANING OF "RISK"